Meditation- Dhyana

 to concentrate on your breath only.
 Breathe normally.

-4. Now you can focus on the space between the eyebrows with closed
+4. Now you can focus on the space between the eyebrows with

 eyes.
 Remain in this position for five minutes.

-5. To come back, bring your consciousness very slowly back to the
+5. To come back, bring your consciousness very slowly back to

 external surroundings.

-6. Cup the eyes with the hands and blink the eyes for a few seconds so
+6. Cup the eyes with the hands and blink the eyes for a few

 that sudden exposure to light does not irritate them.
-Slowly open
+Slowly

 your eyes and remove the hands.
 Slowly externalise yourself.